ariane-emory/traveller-map-mcp/README.md

 ## Configuration

-To use this MCP server with Qwen, add the following to your `.qwen/settings.json` file:
+To use this MCP server with qwen-code, add the following to your `~/.qwen/settings.json` file:

 ```json
 {